niftools/blender_niftools_addon/docs/development/index.rst

 Debugging:
 	Add the Pydev Debug: Customise Perspective -> Pydev Debug.
-	Always start the Pydev debug server first or else blender will crash later.
+	Always start the Pydev debug server first otherwise blender will crash later.
+	Open
+	::/test/blend/debug.blend file
-	Open  /test/blend/debug.blend file, then open the run.py in the text editor.
+	Open the run.py in the scripting text editor.
 	Replace the strings:
 		1: python debugger location.
 		2: main execution file location.

-	Run the script; blender will appear to hang but this is as the Debugger has hit the trace call In Eclipse switch to debug mode and begin scripting.
+	Run the script; blender will appear to hang but this is as the Debugger has hit the trace() call In Eclipse switch to debug mode and begin scripting.